 For using ProctorU’s proctoring service, please see the ProctorU technical requirements page: https://www.proctoru.com/tech-requirements/

 Exam Day Procedures

-Exam proctors must ensure that students have no materials with them other than blank paper and must confirm a student’s identity against a government-issued photo identification.
+Proctors must ensure that students have no materials with them other than blank paper and a writing utensil.
+The proctor will confirm a student’s identity against a government-issued photo identification.
 Proctors will then enter the exam password to log the student into the exam.
-Proctors will close the exam exactly three hours later.
-Proctor will also ensure that students do not take any breaks during the exam.

-Examination papers that do not comply with these requirements will be void.
+Exams that do not comply with these requirements will be considered void.